Ashy5000/polycash/docs/whitepaper/whitepaper.md

 In order to create a net loss of tokens for miners forking their hashrate, a block reward adjustment system is used.
 For each new miner that joins the network, the block reward decreases by 1%.
 This change makes miners lose profit when forking their hashrate, instead of gaining tokens.
 Although it is impossible to seperate the true identities of miners apart from their 'mining identities', public keys that are used for mining blocks, the block reward adjustment mechanism makes it unprofitable to hold over 100 actively mining identities.

+**8 Fees**

+There are three scenarios in which taking actions on the blockchain requires the payment of a fixed or variable fee.
+Fees are deducted from the sender's balance in the same transaction as the action that required the fee.

+**8.1 Initiating Transactions**

+Once a transaction that has been created, signed, and sent to the network moves from the mempool to the blockchain, the sender of that transaction (the key that signed it) is incurred a constant fee of 0.0001 PCSH.
+This constant rate keeps fees low and predictable, as opposed to other blockchains that use an auction-based or traffic-based fee calculation methods, where increased transaction load increases fees dramatically.

+**8.2 Gas usage**

+Whenever smart contracts contained in a transaction consume gas, the sender of the transaction must pay 0.000001 for each unit of gas that was used during the contract's execution as part of the fee model for PVM resource usage (see section 5.1.6).

+**8.3 Transaction Body**

+When a transaction is appended in a new block to the end of the blockchain that contains data in its body (see section 6), the sender of the transaction is charged a fee equal to 0.000001 PCSH per byte of data  present in the transaction's body.

 **Conclusion**

 We have seen that using an alternative consensus algorithm, APoW, with the help of the time verification protocol increases decentralization and decreases energy usage when compared to traditional PoW blockchains.
 It also avoids the security issues present in PoS or PoH blockchains, where controlling 1/3 of stake in the blockchain can cause the network to fail.
-We have outlined a new blockchain, Polycash, that implements these features alongside a smart contract system in order to enable secure digital transactions and decentralized applications.
+We have analyzed how combining this new consensus mechanism with the Dilithium3 signature algorithm ensures its tolerance against quantum-based attacks.
+We have outlined a new blockchain, Polycash, that implements these features alongside a smart contract system that together secure and decentralize digital transactions and decentralized applications.